 Note the focus of the answer in English with BERT and in German without BERT for the question: to whom is Barack Obama married.

 BERT understands the intention (or focus of the question) through the words `to whom’.
-Before BERT, the prepositions and even question indications were disregarded, thus, despite of the whole sentence “to whom is Barack Obama married”, the result returned is only based on the words “Barack Obama married” which is what you see below in the German version.
-Where as with BERT we see the full picture.
+Before BERT, the prepositions and even question indications were disregarded, thus, despite the whole sentence “to whom is Barack Obama married”, the result returned is only based on the words “Barack Obama married” which is what you see below in the German version.
+Whereas with BERT we see the full picture.
 Exciting stuff!

 So what does this all mean for 2020?